What Does Trump Mean for Mining?

 Gerardo Del Real: Thank you.

-To your wealth, Gerardo Del Real For the past decade, Gerardo Del Real has worked behind-the-scenes providing research, due diligence and advice to large institutional players, fund managers, newsletter writers and some of the most active high net worth investors in the resource space.
-Now, he is bringing his extensive experience to the public through Outsider Club and Resource Stock Digest Premium.
+To your wealth, For the past decade, Gerardo Del Real has worked behind-the-scenes providing research, due diligence and advice to large institutional players, fund managers, newsletter writers and some of the most active high net worth investors in the resource space.
+Now, he is bringing his extensive experience to the public through Outsider Club, Resource Stock Digest Premium, and Resource Stock Digest Trader.
 For more about Gerardo, check out his editor page.

 To your wealth,

 For the past decade, Gerardo Del Real has worked behind-the-scenes providing research, due diligence and advice to large institutional players, fund managers, newsletter writers and some of the most active high net worth investors in the resource space.
 Now, he is bringing his extensive experience to the public through Outsider Club, Resource Stock Digest Premium, and Junior Mining Trader.
 For more about Gerardo, check out his editor page.